chandago/gobinsec/README.md

 *Timeout* and *Expiration* configuration entries are optional and their default values are *1s* and *24h*.

-A sample [docker-compose.yml](https://github.com/intercloud/gobinsec/blob/main/docker-compose.yml) file to start a *memcached* instance is provided in this project.
+A sample [docker-compose.yml](https://github.com/chandago/gobinsec/blob/main/docker-compose.yml) file to start a *memcached* instance is provided in this project.

 ### File

-A file cache is used is none of preceding options is configured.
-By default, database file in YAML format is stored in *~/.gobinsec-cache.yml* and cache duration is of one day (or *24h*).
+A file cache is used if none of the preceding options is configured.
+By default, the database file in YAML format is stored in *~/.gobinsec-cache.yml* and cache duration is one day (or *24h*).
 You can overwrite these default values with following configuration section:

 ```yaml
 file: